nillnought/javafx-documentation/docs/Player_Interactions.md

 }
 ```
 Our two methods `setVelX` and `setVelY` are where we set the player's X and Y velocity, while our `movementLoop` method handles translating the player using that velocity.
-3. Get keyboard inputs
+3. Starting our movement loop

-Lastly, we need to get the player's inputs so that we know when to move them.
+Before we can handle any keyboard inputs we need to start our `movementLoop`.
 To do this let's make some changes to our `MenuController` class.

 ```java title="MenuController.java" linenums="1" hl_lines="17 21-37"
 package com.javafxtutorial.javafxtutorial;